 4. REBUKE AND CORRECT WITH THE BIBLE

 I talked about this recently in my post “Who Has Time to Be Spiritual?!”
-I won’t go into detail on it again here, but will just remind you how important it is to train and correct their heart with Scripture.
+I won’t go into detail on it again here, but will just remind you how important it is to train and correct your child’s heart with Scripture.

 We all know how very important the Bible is, and how God’s Word changes lives.
 Be sure and make it a goal to follow God’s command to diligently teach His Word to your children daily.